mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

 If you utilize this project in your research, development work, or in any other capacity, please consider citing it as follows:

 Schilling, M. (2024).
-A/B Test of Job Descriptions Using Personas and LLMs.
+A/B Test Using Generated Personas and LLMs.
 GitHub. https://github.com/mathiasschilling/AB-test-of-job-descriptions-using-personas-and-LLMs

 ## Author